RuDeeVelops/webdev-for-humans/readme.md

-# 🚀 Javascript Insights for Human Beings
+# 🚀 Webdev Insights for Human Beings

-## 🧩 Nothing makes sense in JS.. untill it does!
+## 🧩 Nothing makes sense in Javascript.. untill it does!

 An ever-growing, non-comprehensive, terribly informal and opinionated list of insights that I struggled with on my journey through the wilds of Javascript. 🌲🌳.